 11. Holiday World And Splashin Safari: Best Family Destination

-A 50-minute drive from the cave is the Holiday World And Splashin Safari, a mix of a theme park and waterpark and offers rides based on 4 different events of the year, Christmas, Halloween, Thanksgiving, and 4th of July.
+A 50-minute drive from the cave is the Holiday World And Splashin Safari, a mix of a theme park and waterpark that offers rides based on 4 different events of the year, Christmas, Halloween, Thanksgiving, and 4th of July.
 There are more than 40 different kinds of rides and slides here for children and grown-ups and it is a place full of fun, music, and entertainment.
 Take out one whole day to enjoy the place to its fullest.